esteinig/cerebro/docs/development.md

 ## Advanced Deployment

 Multiple deployments with unique output directory names can be run simultaneously and require only slight adjustments to the deployment domains.

+## Known issues

+1. Stack deployments should *always* be downed from the deployment repository, this can be done after upping the stack in the foreground (to monitor logs) by running `docker compose down` in the deployment directory after terminating the running stack.
+Some arcane reverse proxy errors may occurr otherwise, usually noticeable by a `Bad Gateway` message when navigating to the application domain - in these cases, the containers and network used in the deployment should be removed manually.
+2. Occasionally the server may not be able to connect to the databases in development mode for some reason - you should see a checkmark and a `Connected to {MongoDB, Redis session, Redis one-time} database` message when starting the server in the compose file on container with tag: `<depoyment>_cerebro-api-1`

 ## Styleguide